 A lot of people have issues with this region of their legs - meaning that they don’t seem to be building muscle mass.

 For calf training, we recommend doing a high amount of repetitions per set - 15 to 20 - with a big time under tension in the top position.

-If you find the calf raise too easy, feel free to do it using one leg or adding external weight to your body.
+If you find the calf raise too easy, do it using one leg or add external weight to your body.

 Over to you.

 Top 5 Calisthenics Mistakes

 A free PDF that will show you how to fix, step-by-step, the most common mistakes that are killing your calisthenics progress.